tbrowder/Calendar/README.md

 DESCRIPTION
 ===========

 **Calendar** Provides class data for producing calendars.
 It includes a Raku program to provide a personalized calendar: `make-cal`.
 Note that calendars will be able to be printed in other languages than English.
-Through use of the author's module **Date::Names** module, the user can select the ISO two-letter language code and enter it in the `make-cal` program.
+Through use of the author's public module **Date::Names**, the user can select the ISO two-letter language code and enter it in the `make-cal` program.
 Those codes are repeated here for reference:

 ### Table 1.
 Language ISO codes (lower-case)